Simone Tebet: Announcement

+Supporters

 In February, she announced economist Elena Landau as the campaign economic coordinator.
 Landau is known for her work in former President Fernando Henrique Cardoso's administration and for being part of LIVRES, a social liberal movement.

-The Brazilian Democratic Movement, in a virtual convention, officialized on 27 July 2022 the candidacy of Tebet for President.
-MDB is still split however, as part of some leaderships endorse Lula, but Tebet's candidacy has the support of the party's national president Baleia Rossi.
-Since she presented her candidacy, factions of the party in certain states like Rio Grande do Sul and Bahia said that they would not support any candidate for president from the party and endorsed former President Luiz Inácio Lula da Silva.
+The Brazilian Democratic Movement, in a virtual convention, officialized on 27 July 2022 the candidacy of Tebet for President but the party was still split, as part of some leaderships endorsed Lula, but Tebet's candidacy has the support of the party's national president Baleia Rossi.
 After talks of some MDB factions with Lula, the party published a note signed by member of 19 states endorsing senator Tebet.

+Parties

-The party formed a coalition with PSDB and Cidadania, nominating Mara Gabrilli, PSDB, a quadriplegic senator from São Paulo as vice president.
+The party formed a coalition with PSDB and Cidadania, nominating Mara Gabrilli, PSDB, a senator from São Paulo as vice president.
+Podemos also joined the coalition, after Sergio Moro left the party, abandoning his precandidacy, to run for senate in Paraná with the Brazil Union.

 It is the first presidential election since 1994 that the PSDB has not nominated their own candidate.

-On October 2, 2022, Tebet failed to reach the run-off, garnering just 4.16% of the vote.